BrauCamaH/astro-portfolio/src/pages/blog/electronjs-vs-tauri.md

 ---
-title: " Using Vite with Ionic React"
+title: "Electron js vs Tauri"
 excerpt: "Make desktop apps using web technologies can be tricky, so there was a framework that used to dominated the game Electron."
 publishDate: "2023-08-01T15:36:19.399Z"
 image: "https://miro.medium.com/v2/resize:fit:630/1*GeJiIwfC1EbzxpukTZLF6g.jpeg"